 We know that electric vehicles are 2-3 times as efficient as gas-powered vehicles and have no tailpipe emissions, but just how efficient they are is also dependent on the power grid.
 In China, for example, some EVs are less efficient than gas-powered vehicles because of the country’s heavy reliance on coal.
 Some of EV efficiency dims when fossil fuels must be used as a power source.
 But when clean energy is used to power EVs, transportation is the greenest it can be, eliminating waste and greenhouse gases from the atmosphere.

 How Do I Know If I’m Using Clean Energy?

 According to the World Resources Institute, over 30% of all greenhouse gas emissions come from transportation.
-That’s quite a bit.
-The good news is, the number of EVs on the road is increasing every day.
+That’s quite a bit, to say the least.
+The good news is that the number of EVs on the road is increasing every day.
 According to the Edison Foundation, 20 million EVs are expected on the road by 2030, up from 2018’s 1 million.
-According to IEA.org, globally, this number could surpass 250 million EVs by 2030.
+According to IEA.org, this number could surpass 250 million EVs globally by 2030.